Gina Rinehart: Business career

+In June 2021, Little Green Pharma, a medical cannabis company, revealed Rinehart had invested $15 million.
+This gave Hancock Prospecting a 10% stake in Little Green Pharma.
+Rinehart was described by LGP's founder as "supportive, loyal and really involved" and the funding assisted LGP in purchasing additional infrastructure in Denmark and expand its business overseas.

 In April 2024, Rinehart revealed a 5.82% stake in Lynas Rare Earths and a 5.3% holding in MP Materials.
 Lynas and MP Materials produce rare earth materials, an industry dominated by China which produces 60 percent of the world's rare earth.